-Holzman Consultants Inc. has been retained to prepare a planning rationale in support of applications for Site Plan Control and Minor Variances at 5506 Manotick Main Street (the "Subject Property"), in the City of Ottawa.
+Holzman Consultants Inc. has been retained to prepare a planning rationale in support of applications for Site Plan Control (SPC) and Minor Variances (MV) at 5506 Manotick Main Street (the "Subject Property"), in the City of Ottawa.
 The purpose of these applications is to facilitate the client's proposal to demolish the existing building, and to rebuild a four-unit commercial restaurant/retail/office building on the site.
 The minor variances required are both minor and desirable in nature, while also conforming to the general intent of the Zoning By-law and the Official Plan.
+The plans and reports also address the relevant land use planning issues related to the application for Site Plan Control.